Asian Art Outpost

 The more expanded meaning is supposed to be...

-"Swift as wind, quiet as forest, fierce as fire, and immovable as a mountain"
+“Swift as the wind, quiet as the forest, fierce as fire, and immovable as a mountain”

 "As fast as the wind, as quiet as the forest, as daring as fire, and immovable as the mountain"

-"Move as swift as a wind, stay as silent as forest, attack as fierce as fire, undefeatable defense like a mountain"
+“Move as swift as the wind, stay as silent as a forest, attack as fierce as fire, undefeatable defense like a mountain”

 Attack When The Enemy Has Low Morale